LyesKryos/Recruitment-Automation-Project-Code/README.md

 **Instructions**

 If, for some reason, you are forced to make use of the raw code (due to an error on your computer, an error in the code while interacting with your computer, or some other error), follow the instructions below to run the code.
+For Windows users, you will need to ensure that you have installed Python prior to use.
+Linux and MacOS systems come with Python pre-installed.

 1) Open your favorite text editor, create a new file, and copy and paste the raw Python code into it.
 2) Save the file with the name "recruitment automation" or similar.
 Ensure that when you save the file that you include ".py" at the end to denote that it is a Python file.